 Sometimes, the input files will not have dates formatted as per your country's customs (it may happen in QIF or CSV, OFX has an imposed date format).
 Skrooge will do its best to detect the format.
 If this doesn't work as expected, you can force the date format in the application's settings.

 Imported Operations have a specific status.
 Right after import, they are considered as "Imported, not yet validated".
 The idea here is that you may want to check if the import went as expected, so you need to identify quickly those operations.
 As per default settings, those operations will also appear in blue.

 If you do not want this behaviour, you can set the option Automatic Validation after Import in the application's settings.

 The Search & Process function can be automatically launched after import to categorize operations.

 There are some cases where you have manually entered an operation, but also imported it from your bank.
 In such cases, the operation will appear twice in the list.

-You may merge these two operations by selecting them, and select in the contextual menu.
+You may merge these two operations by selecting them, and select in the contextual menu or the edit menu.
 This will add all information you manually entered to the imported operation, and will delete the manually entered operation.